ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/icp-deploy.md

 ```
 Push the image
 ```
-docker push master.cfc:8500/default/casewebportal:v0.0.1
+docker push master.cfc:8500/default/casewcsbroker:v0.0.1
 ```
 More informations could be found [here](https://www.ibm.com/developerworks/community/blogs/fe25b4ef-ea6a-4d86-a629-6f87ccf4649e/entry/Working_with_the_local_docker_registry_from_Spectrum_Conductor_for_Containers?lang=en)

 ## Build the helm package
 Helm is a package manager to deploy application and service to Kubernetes cluster.
 Package definitions are charts which are yaml files to be shareable between teams.

 The first time you need to build a chart for the web app.
-Select a chart name (casewebportal) and then use the command:
+Select a chart name (casewcsbroker) and then use the command:
 ```
 cd chart
-helm init casewebportal
+helm init casewcsbroker
 ```

 This creates yaml files and simple set of folders.
 Those files play a role to define the configuration and package for kubernetes.
 Under the templates folder the yaml files use parameters coming from helm, the values.yaml and chart.yaml.